You can stop panicking about the PlayStation 5 and Xbox Series X

 It’s all puddle news, friends

 I like talking about upcoming games and hardware.
-It’s fun to talk about what you think is going to happening.
+It’s fun to try to figure out what is going to happen.
 But I also try to remember something important: How I feel about something before it comes out almost never ends up mattering.

 This is a phenomenon that we see play out on a large scale in video games.
 My favorite example is the anxiety around the downscaling of puddles in Marvel’s Spider-Man for PlayStation 4.
 In early screenshots or trailers, the puddles were very reflective.
 Then in another trailer closer to launch, puddles looked slightly different.